chrisvdg/gotiny/README.md

-# gotiny
+# Gotiny server

-Tinyurl server on Go
+A Tiny URL server in Go